ozoidemi/ePaper_guest_dashboard/README.md

 ### Flashing the device

-This could be as much fun as having a dentist appointment while suffering from explosive diarrhea.
-I truly hope your experience will be much better than mine.
+This could be as much fun as having a dentist appointment for a root canal while suffering from explosive diarrhea.

+I hope it isn't.

 ESP32 devices can be very temperamental when it comes to ESPHome flashing.
 One way around is to connect the soon-to-be-flashed device directly to the ESPHome Host.

 Since my host is a Proxmox LXC, I needed a USB passthrough to the container.
 If you find yourself in that situation, I hope you read my advice about [privileged containers](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main)

 If you did, just plug in the device and go.
+And if that worked, just [skip ahead](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#programming-the-display)

-However, if for some reason that didn't work, you can try the following:
+If for some reason it didn't, you can try the following:

 Go to your web browser and type your Proxmox VE IP address, with port 8006.